My Heart Beats Like a Drum (Dum Dum Dum)

 "My Heart Beats Like a Drum (Dum Dum Dum)", originally released and also known as "My Heart Beats Like a Drum (Dam Dam Dam)", is the second single by German Eurodance group ATC from their debut album Planet Pop.
 While not as successful as "Around the World (La La La La La)", it was still a Top 10 hit in several countries across Europe.

 Background

-"My Heart Beats Like a Drum" was released after the peak success of "Around the World (La La La La La)".
-The song had included the same producers of Alex Christensen and Peter Könemann, hence the similar melody to "Around the World (La La La La La)".
-It was first available mainly in Europe on 2 September 2000, and had multiple Top 40 peaks across the continent.
+"My Heart Beats Like a Drum" was released after the success of "Around the World (La La La La La)" and was produced by the same producers, Alex Christensen and Peter Könemann.
+It was first available in Europe on 2 September 2000, and had multiple Top 40 peaks across the continent.
 Despite the single's moderate success, it never surpassed the peak positions of "Around The World (La La La La La)" in any country.

-The single was first released with the title "My Heart Beats Like a Drum (Dam Dam Dam)", but all future releases were dubbed "My Heart Beats Like a Drum (Dum Dum Dum)".
+The single was first released with the title "My Heart Beats Like a Drum (Dam Dam Dam)" in Europe, but was released under the title "My Heart Beats Like a Drum (Dum Dum Dum)" in North America and Australia.